 - Go live

-We have provided procedures for Upgrading Code and Customizations to be compatible with AEM 6.4.
+We have provided procedures for Upgrading Code and Customizations to be compatible with AEM 6.3.
 As this iterative process is executed, changes should be made to the runbook as needed.
-Also see Backward Compatibility in AEM 6.4 on information on how your customizations can stay backward compatible in most cases without requiring development immediately after upgrade.

 The development and testing process is usually an iterative one.
 Due to customizations, changes made during the upgrade could potentially make an entire section of the product unusable.
 Once developers have addressed the root cause of the issue and the testing team has access to test these features, there is potential for discovering additional problems.
 As issues are discovered that require adjustments to the upgrade process, make sure to add them to your custom upgrade runbook.
 After several iterations of testing and fixing, the code base should be fully validated and ready for deployment to the staging environment.

 We recommend a final round of testing after the codebase has been certified by your organization's QA team.
 This round of testing will involve validating your runbook on a staging environment followed by rounds of user acceptance, performance, and security testing.

 This step is vital as it is the only time that you are able to validate the steps in the runbook against a production-like environment.
 Once the environment has been upgraded, it is important to allow end-users some time to log in and go through the activities they do when using the system in their day-to-day activities.
 It is not uncommon for users to be leveraging a part of the system that was not previously considered.
 Finding and correcting issues in these areas before go-live can help to prevent costly production outages.
 As a new version of AEM contains significant changes to the underlying platform, it is also important to perform performance, load and security tests on the system as if we were launching it for the first time.